U-C4N/byte-terminal/README.md

 - `/deletem`: Delete the stored model name
 - `/clear`: Clear the terminal
 - `/save`: Save the conversation history as JSON
+- `/upload`: Upload a PDF file for RAG functionality

 ### Chatting

 Once you've set up your API key and model, simply type your message and press Enter to chat with the AI.

+### Using RAG with PDF Documents

+1. Type `/upload` in the terminal.
+2. Select a PDF file (up to 15MB) when prompted.
+3. Wait for the PDF to be processed.
+You'll see a confirmation message.
+4. Start asking questions about the PDF content.
+The AI will use the document information to provide more contextual and accurate answers.

 **Note on Formatting**: If you want to emphasize part of your message, you can enclose it in double asterisks.
 For example, typing "This is **important**" will display "important" in blue and bold in the chat interface.